+Print shops, job printing, bindery, silk screening.
+An establishment that reproduces individual orders from a business, profession, service, industry, or government organization for printed or bound and printed work that is output on paper or on other materials such as fabric (e.g., t-shirts), wood, or ceramics.
+An allowed establishment would typically include not only general printing and copying services, but services that allow individual customers to copy their own documents.
+The use shall not include industrial-type printing operations.

+Private Landing Strip.
+A strip of land used or intended for use for the landing and take-off of the private aircraft of the owner or lessee of the landing strip and his guests and such accessory structures customarily incidental to the operations which may include one building for the storage and maintenance of not more than two such private aircrafts.

-[79] Professional.
+Professional.
 When used in connection with "use" and "occupancy," professional refers to a use or occupancy by persons generally engaged in rendering personal, executive, sales, or administrative services or activities, including, but not limited to, accountants, architects, professional engineers, land surveyors, doctors, lawyers, insurance officers, real estate offices, religious organizations, stockbrokers and administrative agencies considered professional in character.
 The term, however, does not include repairs or sales of tangible personal property stored or located within the structure or any use which would create any loud noise or noxious odors.